 So no matter what tactic you’re considering, I invite you to be honest with yourself about whether it is something that will work for you over the long haul.
 Can you envision yourself still doing it 3 years down the road?

-3. What is your overall marketing strategy?
+3. Will it fit your overall marketing strategy?

 When considering new marketing tactics, it’s important to look at what you’re already doing and make sure that it fits in with what else you already have going on.